dehboris/docs-3/source/docs/forms.md

 Field::make($name)
     ->columnSpan($span = 1) // On large devices, this sets the number of columns that the field should span in the form.
     ->default($default) // Sets the default value for this field.
+    ->dependable() // Reloads the form when this field is changed.
     ->disabled($disabled = false) // Make the field read-only.
     ->extraAttributes($attributes = []) // A key-value array of extra HTML attributes to pass to the field.
     ->helpMessage($message) // Sets an optional message below the field.
 It supports Markdown.